 MiCA regulations in Estonia 2024

-- Data protection and privacy: Compliance with regulations on data protection and customer privacy.
+- Data protection and privacy: Compliance with regulations related to data protection and customer privacy.

-- Transparency and information: A duty to inform clients about the risks associated with crypto-assets and to provide full and honest information about their services.
+- Transparency and information: An obligation to inform clients of the risks linked to crypto-assets and to provide full and fair information concerning their services.

 MiCA regulations in Finland 2024